instana/nodejs/CONFIGURATION.md

 });
 ```

+If not configured, the Instana sensor will look for an environment variable called `INSTANA_AGENT_PORT` and use what is defined in this environment variable to communicate with the agent.

 ### Agent Name
 This sensor communicates with the Instana Agent via HTTP.
 While doing so, the Node.js sensor validates the Instana Agent's `Server` response header.
 Should you have changed the `Server` name, use the `agentName` option to adjust the sensor's validation rules.